cirosantilli/rails-cheat/readme.md

 Any instance variable defined in the function as `@var0` becomes available to its corresponding `erb` as `@var0`.

+#helper

+Helpers are usually method that output HTML and which are used in views.

+They should be defined under `app/helpers`.

 #routes

 Determine which action to take for each URL.